-Course overview: "Professional speaking": Does the very thought of those two words make you anxious, excited, or a little of both?
-What does it really mean in the 21st century as we interact in many different and distinct ways, often non-verbally?
+Course overview: "Professional speaking": What does it really mean in the 21st century as we interact in many different and distinct ways, often non-verbally?
 Why is it still relevant and important in this changing world?
-Most importantly, what can you do to gain poise and sound confident?
+Most importantly, what can you do to overcome anxiety, gain poise & sound confident-and yes--professional?